-5. Describe how Financial Assistance for Victims Program funds were used to serve victims who received grant-funded services for multiple victimizations.
+5. Describe how Tribal Financial Assistance Program funds were used to serve victims who received grant-funded services for multiple victimizations.

 For example, this space could be used to describe the prevalence of co-occurring victimizations in the community or the comprehensive wrap-around services the grantee provided victims who disclosed multiple victimization types.